 Candidates have three attempts to successfully complete the Licensing Examination within their three-year licensing term.
 If a candidate has failed the Licensing Examination and still has attempts remaining, they will be eligible to attempt the Licensing Examination again as soon as the next scheduled sitting.

 The Law Society provides accommodation for the Licensing Examination to candidates based on conditions arising from enumerated grounds listed in the Human Rights Code, R.S.O.
 1990, c.
 H.19.
 Candidates seeking accommodation must review the Law Society’s Policy and Procedures for Accommodations for Candidates in the Lawyer and Paralegal Licensing Processes, and will be required to submit an Accommodation Request Form.
-For more information regarding accommodation and accessibility services, candidates should review the Accommodations page or contact the Examination Administration Accommoddation Coordinator at firstname.lastname@example.org.
+For more information regarding accommodation, candidates should review the Accommodations page or contact the Examination Administration Accommoddation Coordinator at firstname.lastname@example.org.

 Medical Absence Form: